slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On shame

-Speaking openly about an imperfection is a sign of strength, not a weakness.<br>
+Speaking openly about an imperfection is a sign of strength, not a weakness.
 You are not you think you are: *you are what you hide*.

 <!--